-Because of this, six in ten people use the same passwords across multiple different accounts, according to a survey by Google.
-This makes over half of the population vulnerable to credential stuffing attacks—especially if one or more of their accounts have already been compromised.
+Because of this, 68% of Americans were proven to reuse the same passwords across multiple accounts in 2021.
+This makes more than two-thirds of the population vulnerable to credential stuffing attacks—especially if one or more of their accounts have already been compromised.

 Credential stuffing relies on this human tendency to reuse passwords.
-During this type of attack, a hacker will try various combinations of stolen usernames and passwords, with the hopes of gaining access to an account where the target has reused a compromised password.
-Hackers can obtain stolen passwords from the Dark Web, or simply reuse those they’ve already stolen using other methods of credential theft.
+During this type of password attack, a hacker will try various combinations of stolen usernames and passwords, with the hopes of gaining access to an account where the target has reused a compromised password.
+Hackers can obtain stolen passwords from the dark web, or simply reuse those they’ve already stolen using other methods of credential theft.
 You can see if your passwords have been compromised on the dark web using this tool: https://haveibeenpwned.com/.

 3. Brute Force Attacks